John Leigh Philips: Military service

 In late 1803 Philips was granted command of the First Regiment of the Manchester and Salford Corps, a volunteer militia which served as part of Britain's Home Guard during the French Revolutionary Wars.
 His brother Francis was appointed to a subordinate role in the same corps alongside three of his cousins.

 The Philips' family's elevated social status encouraged John Leigh Philips to consider himself the natural leader of Manchester's military establishment.
 He was therefore offended when another militia commander, Joseph Hanson of the Salford and Stockport Independent Rifles, declared himself "Lieutenant Colonel Commandant" with authority over all local volunteer corps.
 Hanson's claim rested on his corps being older and larger than others in the district, and formed after letters of encouragement from the Earl of Derby acting as Lord Lieutenant of Lancashire, and from Britain's Secretary of State Lord Hawkesbury.
 Philips rejected these arguments and publicly questioned Hanson's loyalty to the Crown.

 When Hanson refused to concede, a furious Philips challenged him to a duel and the two men met on Kersal Moor on 28 July 1804.
-At the moment they were about to shoot the duel as broken up by constables from Manchester.
+At the moment they were about to shoot the duel was broken up by constables from Manchester.
 Philips and Hanson were arrested, but released after a caution to keep the peace.

 Undeterred, Philips began a lengthy correspondence with both the Earl of Derby and Lord Hawkesbury, seeking adjudication of the dispute in his favour.
 Derby replied first, supporting Hanson's claim but refusing to get further involved.
 After some delay Hawkesbury also replied, and in blunter terms.
 Hanson's right to the title of Lieutenant Colonel Commandant was upheld and Philips was rebuked for "disputing the authority under which the [militia] regulations were made."

 Philips immediately resigned from the militia, as did all 53 officers of his regiment.
 Leaderless, the regiment itself collapsed and its men were subsumed into other companies.